dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 2. **Communicating** — leaders need to model open and effective communication, and appropriate delegation to foster collaboration within and across teams.
 Collaboration cannot thrive where people are simply told what to do.

 3. **Delegating** — Decisions are one area where collaboration can either help or detract from progress.
-Companies with highly collaborative cultures make slow decisons, and evidence suggests they are not better decisions.
+Companies with highly collaborative cultures make slow decisions, and evidence suggests they are not better decisions.
 Even worse is when companies try to make decisions unanimous - employees who disagree feel stifled.
 An essential component of good collaboration is clarity about who is authorized to make decisions.

 4. **Managing meetings** — Collaborate with the right people!
 Only invite those with the needed skills and knowledge to meetings and assign a stated purpose/goal to each meeting.
-Avoid "meeting tourists", and for those who desire to know what happened in the meeting update them asyncronously after.
+Avoid "meeting tourists", and for those who desire to know what happened in the meeting update them asynchronously after.

 **Possible metrics:**